 Methamphetamine addiction hijacks your brain’s reward system more aggressively than nearly any other drug.
 This highly addictive stimulant releases massive amounts of dopamine, approximately 12 times more than natural rewards like food or sex.
 No matter how strong-willed you are, your brain stands no chance.
 It remembers this euphoric high and desperately seeks to recreate it, establishing psychological dependence rapidly.

 Unlike pharmaceutical methamphetamine used for attention-deficit/hyperactivity disorder, street meth contains toxic additives that amplify the negative health consequences.
 The desired effect diminishes with each use, pushing users toward chronic use patterns that cause lasting neurological damage.
+The line between legitimate prescription stimulants and street meth is closer than most people realize, and our breakdown of how long Adderall lasts by dose shows how even therapeutic amphetamines create the kind of peaks and crashes that lead to dependence.

 How Long Does Meth Stay in the System?